 Compensation for commercial waste

-The waste-producing company has the practical responsibility for ensuring that the packaging waste is treated.
-The packaging waste is usually transferred to private waste collectors.
+The waste-producing company has the practical responsibility for ensuring that the packaging waste is waste treated.
+The packaging waste is normally handed over to private waste collectors.

 Compensation